SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/stages/cloneRepositories.md

 This stage creates pulls/clones the specified software components (repositories) to the ABAP Environment system.

-!!! caution "Upcoming 2102 release of SAP BTP ABAP Environment"

-    With the upcoming 2102 release of SAP BTP ABAP Environment some changes to the backend behavior of the MANAGE_GIT_REPOSITORY service are introduced.
-Specifically:

-      - To pull a software component to a system, the software component needs to be cloned first.
-      - It is planned to add the possibility to clone a software component repeatedly with the hotfix collection HFC03 of release 2102

-    **Implications for the “abapEnvironmentPipeline”:**

-    If you are using the “Prepare System” stage to create a new ABAP Environment system, it is no longer possible to use the “Clone Repositories” stage with the “Pull” strategy or with the default strategy (no strategy specified).
-Please use the strategy “Clone” instead.
-For more information, read the stage documentation below.
-    The strategy “AddonBuild” will execute the abapEnvironmentCloneGitRepo instead of the previous logic.
-No configuration changes should be necessary.

-    Please be aware that a repeated execution of a pipeline using the strategy “Clone” or “AddonBuild” will not be possible until hotfix collection HFC03 (planned).
-    The recommended workaround is to replace the strategy “AddonBuild” with “CheckoutPull”, whenever the system from a previous pipeline run is reused.

 ## Steps

 The following steps can be executed in this stage: